Updated 24 May 2026 · Independent comparison

 If you have solar panels

-A 5kWh battery suits most 3–4kW solar systems.
+A 9–10 kWh battery pairs well with a 4–6 kW solar system.
 It stores excess daytime generation for evening use, boosting self-consumption from ~35% to ~75%.

 If you don't have solar